mattermost/rotator/README.md

 rotatorMetadata = &rotator.RotatorMetadata{}
 ```

-The node rotator returns metadata that in case of rotation failure include information of ASGs pending rotation.
+The rotator returns metadata that in case of rotation failure include information of ASGs pending rotation.
 This metadata can be passed back to the InitRotateCluster and the rotator will resume from where it left.

 ### Use Rotator as CLI tool